emanuele-f/netwatch/README.md

 # Netwatch

-Netwatch is a tool to monitor the presence of the devices of a network.
+Netwatch is a tool to monitor the presence of the devices into a network.

 Here is a list of features Netwatch provides:
 - Active/passive devices monitoring